sekiguchi92/SoundSourceSeparation/README.md

 IEEE/ACM Transactions on Audio, Speech, and Language Processing, 2020.
 This paper is about the extension of FastMNMF, called FastMNMF2.

-- I added new initialization method for FastMNMF called gradual initialization method proposed in the paper above.
+- I added new initialization method for FastMNMF called gradual initialization proposed in the paper above.
 ```
 python3 FastMNMF.py [input_filename] --init_SCM gradual
 ```